 Q 13: What types of plans are available through the [insert name of state exchange]?

-Health plans sold through the [insert name of state exchange] are required to meet comprehensive standards for items and services that must be covered.
+Health plans sold through the [insert name of state exchange] must meet comprehensive standards for items and services that must be covered.
 (See Question 16.)
 To help consumers compare costs, plans available through the [insert name of state exchange] are organized in four tiers, or four levels, that estimate the generosity of the plans’ coverage:

 Bronze level – The plan must cover about 60% of expected costs across a standard population.
 This is the lowest level of coverage.